photoprism/photoprism-docs/docs/getting-started/updates.md

 !!! tldr ""
     Even when you use an image with the `:latest` tag, Docker does not automatically download new images for you.
 You can either manually upgrade as shown above, or set up a service like [Watchtower](#watchtower) to get automatic updates.

+#### Complete Rescan ####

+We recommend performing a complete rescan after major updates to take advantage of new search filters and sorting options.
+Be sure to [read the notes for each release](../release-notes.md) to find out what changes have been made and if they might affect your library, for example, because of the file types you have or because new search features have been added.
+If you encounter problems that you cannot solve otherwise (i.e. before reporting a bug), please also try a rescan and see if it solves the problem.

+You can start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, selecting "Complete Rescan", and then clicking "Start".

 #### Config Examples ####

 We recommend that you compare your own `docker-compose.yml` with [our latest examples](https://dl.photoprism.app/docker/) from time to time, as they may include new [config options](config-options.md) or other enhancements relevant to you.